Createdd/Writing/articles/TestingReact.md

 Allows you to test whole DOM trees and gives you access to lifecycle methods in tests.

+As Ambroise Laurent states in his [article](https://www.theodo.fr/blog/2017/04/enzyme-fast-and-simple-react-testing/):
+> As a rule of thumb, shallow render is for unit testing and will probably be used for the majority of your test cases.
+Mounting would be more for a form of ‘front-end integration testing’ (seeing how a change in one component propagates to other components lower in the DOM tree).

 #### Static rendering

 Analyzes the resulting HTML structure.